SamruddhiKadam2023in/ISRO_Robotics_Challenge/README.md

 Combined detection output distinguishing hazardous crater regions (red) from viable safe-landing regions (green) across a terrain image.

 <img src="assets/results/landing-zone-detection.jpg" alt="Craters and safe spots both highlighted on a terrain image" width="700">

-> ⚠️ **Note:** The bounding-box style detections above (crater detection, the safe-spot path-planning app, and the combined crater/safe-spot view) come from a **YOLOv8 model** trained on the two classes in `data.yaml` (`craters`, `safespots`).
-The included `crater_detection.py` uses classical Hough Circle Transform and draws circles rather than boxes, so it's a separate, complementary approach — not the source of these particular screenshots.
-If a training/inference script for the YOLO model exists (e.g. under `data/yolo/dataset/`), consider adding it to `src/terrain_perception/` so the repo's code fully matches what's shown here.

 ---